OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="deleteCharactersCharacterIdMailMailId"></a>
 # **deleteCharactersCharacterIdMailMailId**
-> deleteCharactersCharacterIdMailMailId(characterId, mailId, datasource, token, userAgent, xUserAgent)
+> deleteCharactersCharacterIdMailMailId(characterId, mailId, datasource, token)

 Delete a mail